olivecai/robotarm-complexity-2025/roughnotes.md

 Secondly, how can we KEEP TRACK of our current triangle and update it?
 Answer: iterate through every triangle, save the points of the triangle as A, B, and C, and then keep VALIDATING (not iterating) and then when validate==False, THEN we can iterate/query for whichever new triangle/tetrahedron we are in....

+It turns out that scipy.spatial.Delaunay has something called 'calculate simplex

+use '